How DailyWander works with Apple Health

 - It should make completed walks easier to review, not harder to trust.

-That sequence keeps the product honest.
+DailyWander keeps that workflow practical.
 First create a walk, then track what happened, then review enough history to make the next walk easier.

-It also avoids pretending that sync alone creates a habit.
 Health data can show proof, but the route still has to be easy enough to begin.
-For DailyWander, the Health integration supports the walking loop rather than replacing it.
+For DailyWander, Apple Health supports the walking loop rather than replacing it.

 DailyWander